-Chaired by JRO, Fri 10 Jan 10:20-10:40discussed ~1020
+Review of this contribution was chaired by JRO, Fri 10 Jan 10:20-10:40.

 This contribution discusses the draft shutter interval information SEI message as found in JCTVC-AK1005, which was adopted at the 37th JCT-VC meeting of October 2019.
 It asserts that the syntax has some undesirable characteristics, including the following:

-• That it seems pointless and confusing to send sii_num_units_in_shutter_interval when fixed_shutter_interval_within_clvs_flag is equal to 0, since the syntax element has no apparent purpose or meaning in that case.
+That it seems pointless and confusing to send sii_num_units_in_shutter_interval when fixed_shutter_interval_within_clvs_flag is equal to 0, since the syntax element has no apparent purpose or meaning in that case.

-• That it seems pointless and confusing to send sii_max_sub_layers_minus1 when fixed_shutter_interval_within_clvs_flag is equal to 1, since the syntax element has no apparent purpose in that case.
+That it seems pointless and confusing to send sii_max_sub_layers_minus1 when fixed_shutter_interval_within_clvs_flag is equal to 1, since the syntax element has no apparent purpose in that case.

-• That when the value of sps_max_sub_layers_minus1 in the SPS is equal to 0, it is strange to allow fixed_shutter_interval_within_clvs_flag to be equal to 0, since this case becomes just an alternative way to express the same case as with fixed_shutter_interval_within_clvs_flag to be equal to 1.
+That when the value of sps_max_sub_layers_minus1 in the SPS is equal to 0, it is strange to allow fixed_shutter_interval_within_clvs_flag to be equal to 0, since this case becomes just an alternative way to express the same case as with fixed_shutter_interval_within_clvs_flag to be equal to 1.

-• That the syntax seems excessive in terms of bit usage, using 68 + n * 32 bits for a CLVS with n temporal sub-layers.
+That the syntax seems excessive in terms of bit usage, using 68 + n * 32 bits for a CLVS with n temporal sub-layers.

 Six potential variations of the syntax are proposed to address these issues.

-It is agreed that these points are reasonable, and that the text could be improved accordingly.
-Offline discussion should be conducted with the proponents of JCTVC-AL0023.
-See further notes there.
+It was agreed that these points are reasonable, and that the text could be improved accordingly.
+Offline discussion was then conducted with the original proponents of the SEI message, who later submitted JCTVC-AL0023.
+See the notes on that contribution.
 JCTVC-AL0022 Film Grain Synthesis Support in AVC and HEVC [A. M. Tourapis, K. Rapaka, D. Singer, K. Kolarov (Apple)] [late]

-discussed ~1030 Friday
+This contribution was discussed at 1030 on Friday 10 January.

+Inspired by contribution JVET-Q0424, this contribution proposes that if the AV1 film grain synthesis model is to be adopted in VVC, such adoption should be done again in a form of a new film grain SEI message and should not, as suggested by JVET-Q0424, be a normative part of the decoding process.
+It is also suggested that the same SEI message is also introduced in the AVC and HEVC specifications since that may better fit existing deployed implementations.

 It was commented that other models may also be of interest and that further study should be conducted.